filipre/filipre.github.io/_posts/2018-01-21-video-poker-royal-flush.md

 $$ \Pr(R) = \frac{|R|}{|\Omega|} = \frac{4}{\binom{52}{5}} = \frac{1}{649740} \approx 0.00015\% $$

 However, our problem is a bit more complicated because we completely neglected that we can optimise our chances by keeping potential cards.
 So far we only calculated the probability of getting a Royal Flush when we are not allowed to keep cards.
-From now, $$R$$ will refer to the *actual* problem and not to the simpler one above.
+From now, $$R$$ will refer to the *actual* problem and not to this simple one.

-### Law of Total Probability, Random Variables, and more
+### Law of Total Probability, Random Variables, ...

 As it turns out, we need to divide our event $$R$$ into smaller disjoint subsets.
 The intuition behind doing that is that it is much more likely to get a Royal Flush if the player keeps 4 potential cards in the same suit than keeping only one or two.
 However, drawing 4 potential cards in the same suit in the first place is much less likely than getting maybe only one.
 By splitting up $$R$$ we can exactly describe this observation mathematically.
 This trick is known as the [Law of total probability](https://en.wikipedia.org/wiki/Law_of_total_probability):

 $$ \Pr(A) = \sum_n \Pr(B_n) \cdot \Pr(A \;\vert\; B_n) $$

-I will shortly explain what the bar inside $$\Pr(A \;\vert\; B_n)$$ means but first, we also have to change our notation a bit by using [Random Variables](https://en.wikipedia.org/wiki/Random_variable).
+I will shortly explain what the bar inside $$\Pr(A \;\vert\; B_n)$$ means, but first, we also have to change our notation a bit by using [Random Variables](https://en.wikipedia.org/wiki/Random_variable).
 A Random Variable is usually a function $$X\colon \Omega \to \mathbb{R}$$ that maps events to natural numbers.
 That way, we can describe events more easily and work with them.
 Let $$X$$ be a Random Variable that denotes the number of cards a player exactly kept by using the described strategy.
 It's clear that the kept cards are all equal or above the rank **10** and all have the same suit.
 In addition, $$X$$ can only take values between 0 (not keeping any cards) and 5 (keeping all cards, aka. a Royal Flush).
 To refer to the probability of getting a Royal Flush *if the player already holds 3 cards*, we write

 $$\Pr(R\;\vert\;X=3)$$